About the CPGA Senior Associate Program

 This fee gains you access to compete in any CPGA senior tournament for the calendar year.
 This fee is non-refundable.

-Click "Become a Member" below to register for the 2017 season (even if you're ALREADY a Member, you must click to proceed)!
+Click "Become a Member" below to register for the 2018 season:

 Each member will receive an ID & Password for the BlueGolf system.
 BlueGolf is the tournament software the CPGA uses to run its tournaments.
 You will use this ID & Password to login and register for tournaments.